 Exams over, he waited impatiently for the results.
 When someone announced he was wanted by the principal, how Puay Hian throbbed within to hear the pronouncement.
 To his sore disappointment, the principal required him to take another semester.
 Not that he had failed but that the time he spent in the new school was far too short.
-All the way back to the hostel Puay Hian grumbled, "So that's the principal's promise."
+All the way back to the hostel Puay Hian grumbled, "So that's the principal's promise.
+So, that's the principal's promise."